Air Conditioner Repair Checklist

 - The beginning place is checking your air filter.
 Buy a new one if it’s dirty.

-- Then check the registers are free around your house.
+- Make sure the registers are open around your house.

 - If you’re still not getting ample chilled air, you should have your ducts checked by a pro like Evenaire Heating & Air Conditioning.
 Your duct system might need to be fixed or hooked up again in limited space spots like your attic, basement or crawl space.